 - 21% for intermediate-rate taxpayers

-If you are a Scottish taxpayer, your provider will still claim the first 20% automatically, but you will need to claim the remaining 1%, 21% or 26%.
+If you are a Scottish taxpayer, your provider will still claim the first 20% automatically, but you will need to claim the remaining 1%, 22% or 27% if you are an intermediate-rate, higher-rate or additional-rate taxpayer.

-If you are a non-taxpayer – e.g. if you are unemployed - you can still qualify for tax relief on annual contributions up to £3,600.
+If you are a non-taxpayer – for instance, you’re unemployed – you can still qualify for tax relief on annual contributions up to £3,600.

 This is equivalent to a personal contribution of £2,880 and tax relief of £720 (20%).